jlinoff/pam/README.md

 [here](https://developer.mozilla.org/en-US/docs/Web/API/HTMLTextAreaElement).

-### Custom Record Fields
+### Custom Fields
-It is oftentimes the case that all of the _default_ record fields are not needed for the records you are managing.
-This is especially true in cases where you have a very clear understanding of the record field requirements.
+It is oftentimes the case that all of the _default_ record fields are not needed for the records you are managing or you may want to define new, custom fields that are more intuitive for your records.
+This section shows you how to do that.

-If that is the case you might want to use the preferences to delete fields that are not relevant for your usage so that they don't clutter up the choices.
-You can always add them back later if you want.

 Here is an example that shows a recipe record with "ingredients" and "instructions" fields.